 - 151 calories

-One important thing to clarify about bulgur wheat is that it does contain gluten, as all wheat-containing foods do.
-Gluten — the protein found naturally in all wheat, rye and barley products — can cause digestive issues for many people, especially if they have a compromised digestive system to begin with or poor gut health.
+Bulgur wheat does contain gluten, as all wheat-containing foods do.
+Gluten — the protein found naturally in all wheat, rye and barley grain products — can cause serious allergic reactions among people with celiac disease and digestive issues for some others, especially those who have a compromised digestive system or poor gut health.

 While bulgur wheat is definitely a step up from refined carbohydrates or sugary foods, it’s still best to have in moderation.
-And if you have a known allergy or gluten sensitivity, you should avoid bulgur wheat altogether and have gluten-free ancient whole grains like quinoa, amaranth, buckwheat or brown rice instead.
+If you have celiac disease or gluten sensitivity, you should avoid bulgur wheat altogether and have gluten-free ancient whole grains like quinoa, amaranth, buckwheat or brown rice instead.

 1. Protects Heart Health

-Studies show that people who consume whole grains like bulgur wheat and eat plenty of fiber are more likely to maintain a healthier weight, cardiovascular health and even live longer.
-Whole grains are rich in antioxidants, including trace minerals and phenolic compounds that are linked to disease prevention.
+Studies show that people who consume fiber, including from 100 percent whole grains like bulgur wheat, are more likely to maintain a healthier weight, cardiovascular health and even live longer.
+Whole grains provide certain antioxidants, trace minerals and phenolic compounds that are linked to disease prevention.
 Fiber-rich bulgur wheat is beneficial for heart health because it helps lower inflammation and can correct high cholesterol levels.

 2. Improves Digestion